Virtuasys

 Contract Term12-36 months typical12 months typical

-• Symmetric high-speed connectivity for cloud backups or data replication
+• Symmetric bandwidth for cloud backup, replication, or heavy upload

-• Multiple static IPv4 addresses for hosting services
+• A /29 or /28 of static IPv4 for hosting and segmentation

 Hybrid Approach: Best of Both Worlds